Ampersand

 A hyphen is the punctuation mark you should use to add clarity to some words.

-An en-dash is longer than a hyphen, and we use it for specific purposes at the Office for National Statistics (ONS).
+An en dash is longer than a hyphen, and we use it for specific purposes at the Office for National Statistics (ONS).

 Hyphens

+A hyphen is a symbol used to link words together.
 Hyphens are used to clarify the meaning of different words, including prefixes and suffixes, when these are used together.

 Joining words together